 GMI Corporation was asked to assist Hologic in the drivetrain product development of their second breast biopsy device called Eviva.
 The Eviva device gave Hologic expanded capabilities in reaching and controlling tissue samplings.
 Similar to the ATEC line, GMI set up procurement of multiple components whose vendors are held accountable via GMI’s receiving inspection process which is part of their ISO 13485 Quality System.
-The more complex designs of the drivetrain and cylinders are produced at GMI today in a lean manufacturing environment.
+The more complex designs of the drivetrain are produced at GMI today in a lean manufacturing environment.

 GMI has become a key vendor for Hologic earning a strong, trusted, long term relationship with them.
 Hologic awarded GMI as one of their top quality suppliers worldwide.
 GMI has earned a reputation of being a cost effective manufacturer by sharing unsolicited cost savings with our customers that we have acquired through improved processes and procurement relationships.